Table of Contents

 Book Review

-- Yagisawa’s writing is understated yet deeply touching.
-The novel doesn’t rely on big twists or dramatic turns; instead, it lingers on the simple beauty of human connection, the comfort of routine, and the magic of books as companions in solitude.
-Like its predecessor, it captures the spirit of healing and self-discovery, but with even more maturity and emotional depth.
+Yagisawa’s writing is understated yet profoundly moving.
+The novel doesn’t depend on twists or drama; instead, it dwells on the quiet beauty of human connection, the comfort of routine, and the magic of books as steadfast companions.
+Like its predecessor, it celebrates healing and self-discovery, but with greater maturity and emotional richness.

-- Readers who enjoyed Before the Coffee Gets Cold or The Cat Who Saved Books will likely find the same sense of warmth here—a book that feels like a gentle conversation with an old friend.
+Readers who enjoyed Before the Coffee Gets Cold or The Cat Who Saved Books will likely find the same sense of warmth here — a story that feels like a gentle conversation with an old friend.

 What I don’t like about the book?